The Hardy inequality and the heat equation with magnetic field in any dimension: The magnetic field

+It is well known that for different magnetic potentials whose exterior derivative yields the same magnetic tensor the corresponding operators are unitarily equivalent.
+Consequently, the spectrum as well as the validity of the Hardy inequality of Theorem~\ref{Thm.Hardy} and the decay rate~\eqref{rate} of Theorem~\ref{Thm.main.pre} do not depend on the particular choice of the magnetic potential.

-Using the gauge freedom, in this paper we often choose the Poincar\'e gauge of Proposition~\ref{Prop.Poincare}.
+Using the gauge freedom, in this paper we often (but not exclusively) choose the Poincar\'e gauge of~\eqref{Biot-Savart}.
 This choice is convenient because we wish to work in the spherical coordinates~\eqref{spherical} in which the radial component~$\mathsf{A}_d$ vanishes.
-Introducing the unitary transform
+We introduce the unitary transform